-The publication of the Gifford lectures incited a good deal of critical reaction to Bosanquet’s views, particularly in metaphysics (e.g., on the ‘idealism/materialism’ controversy and on the nature of finite individuality), logic (e.g., concerning the status of propositions and the nature of inference), and ethics.
+The publication of the Gifford lectures incited a good deal of critical reaction to Bosanquet’s views, particularly in metaphysics (e.g., on the idealism/materialism controversy and on the nature of finite individuality), logic (e.g., concerning the status of propositions and the nature of inference), and ethics.
 Despite his vigorous participation in such exchanges, present throughout Bosanquet’s work is his desire to find common ground among philosophers of various traditions and to show relationships among different schools of thought, rather than to dwell on what separates them.

 In spite of the challenges to idealism from both within and outside of the academic world, discussion of Bosanquet’s work continued through the early decades of the 20th century.
 He died in his 75th year in London on February 8, 1923.

 Bosanquet was one of the earliest philosophers in the Anglo-American world to appreciate the work of Edmund Husserl, Benedetto Croce, Giovanni Gentile and Emile Durkheim, and the relation of his thought to that of Ludwig Wittgenstein, G.E.
-Moore and Bertrand Russell is significant, though still largely unexplored.
+Moore, and Bertrand Russell is significant, though still largely unexplored.
 Although F.H.
 Bradley is today far better known in philosophical circles, in his obituary in the Times, Bosanquet was said to have been “the central figure of British philosophy for an entire generation.”

 More directly, Bosanquet’s thought shows a number of similarities to that of T.H.
 Green, his teacher, and to Bradley, his contemporary.
 Bosanquet himself acknowledges that these similarities are far from coincidental.
-He frequently admits his debt to Green’s works and, as late as 1920, he wrote that “since the appearance of Ethical Studies… I have recognized [Bradley] as my master; and there is never, I think, any more than a verbal difference or difference of emphasis, between us”.
+He frequently admits his debt to Green’s works and, as late as 1920, he wrote that

 There is, however, at least some hyperbole in such comments.
-Bosanquet did not follow either Green or Bradley blindly, and there are important differences in his work.
+Bosanquet did not follow either Green or Bradley blindly (see Sweet 1996), and there are important differences in his work.
 While he defended Green’s ethical theory and many of Green’s conclusions, he addressed a number of issues never dealt with in Green’s corpus.
 Moreover, while it is clear that Bosanquet considered Bradley’s work in metaphysics and ethics to have been momentous, this admiration was no doubt influenced by the fact that Bradley’s philosophy and method reflected interests and an approach that Bosanquet had arrived at quite independently.

 Bosanquet’s earliest philosophical writing was in logic; his interest in the area continued throughout his career, and it was initially considered to be the area in which he made his most significant contributions to philosophy.